cogentcore/core/docs/content/2-widgets/0-basic/icons.md

 Cogent Core provides more than 2,000 unique icons from the Material Symbols collection, allowing you to easily represent many things in a concise, visually pleasing, and language-independent way.

-Icons are specified using their named constant in the [[icons]] package, and they are typically used in the context of another widget, like a button:
+Icons are specified using their named variable in the [[icons]] package, and they are typically used in the context of another widget, like a button:

 ```Go
 core.NewButton(parent).SetIcon(icons.Send)